Quantifying Individual Risk for Binary Outcomes: Sensitivity Analysis for FNA

-Condition \ref{con-3}(a) is analogous to Condition \ref{con-1}.
-It holds when each outcome regression function $\mu_a(x)$ can be estimated at a rate faster than $n^{-1/4}$.
-Additionally, if the density of $g(\boldsymbol{\eta}, \rho)$ is bounded, achieving a convergence rate of $n^{-1/4}$ in the $L_{\infty}$ norm is adequate to fulfill Condition \ref{con-3}(b).
+If the density of $g(\boldsymbol{\eta}, \rho)$ is bounded, achieving a convergence rate of $n^{-1/4}$ in the $L_{\infty}$-norm is adequate to fulfill Condition \ref{con-3}.
 This is because, in such a case, the margin condition holds for $\alpha = 1$.

-\begin{theorem} Under Assumption \ref{assumption-1} and Conditions \ref{con-1}--\ref{con-3}, the estimator $\hat \beta_\rho$ for $\rho > 0$ satisfies that $\sqrt{n}(\hat \beta_{\rho} - \beta_{\rho}) \xrightarrow{d} N(0, \sigma_{\rho}^2)$ where $\sigma_{\rho}^2 = \mathbb{V}[ \varphi(Y, A, X; \boldsymbol{\eta}, \rho) ]$.
+\begin{theorem} Under Assumption \ref{assumption-1} and Conditions \ref{con-1}--\ref{con-3}, the estimator $\hat \beta_\rho$ for $\rho > 0$ satisfies that $\sqrt{n}(\hat \beta_{\rho} - \beta_{\rho}) \xrightarrow{d} N(0, \sigma_{\rho}^2)$, where $\sigma_{\rho}^2 = \mathbb{V}[ \varphi(Y, A, X; \boldsymbol{\eta}, \rho) ]$.
 In addition, a consistent estimator of $\sigma_{\rho}^2$ is $\hat \sigma_{\rho}^2 = n^{-1} \sum_{i=1}^n [ \varphi(Y_i, A_i, X_i; \boldsymbol{\hat \eta}, \rho) - \hat \beta_{\rho} ]^2.$ \end{theorem}